Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 - 1 tomato, chopped – brings natural sweetness

-- 1 tsp turmeric powder – vibrant colour & health benefits
+- 1 tsp turmeric powder – vibrant color & health benefits

 - 1 tsp salt – adjust to taste

-- 1 tsp red chilli powder (optional) – for heat
+- 1 tsp red chilly powder (optional) – for heat

 - 2 cups water – for simmering